Techstuff-Cloud/Techstuff_Assessment_R-02/README.md

 1. **Correctness:**
    - Does the implementation meet the requirements specified in each level?
    - Are API calls made correctly, and is the data rendered accurately?
+   - How to use component reusability and splitting features

 2. **Complete all levels**